ryuseisan/auto-chatgpt/README.md

 This Python project leverages Selenium to automate interactions with the browser-based ChatGPT.
 As a result, it enables efficient communication with the browser version of ChatGPT without using an API.

+(Suggestions for a better project and package name are welcome, as the current ones do not seem quite appropriate.)

 ## Table of Contents

 - [Auto-ChatGPT](#auto-chatgpt)